ThiagoPoppe/deeptone-nets/README.md

 ## Training Models
 ### HarmonyBass Chroma Network (HBCN)
-You can re-train the HarmonyBass Chroma Network (HBCN) using the `train_hbcn.py script`.
+You can re-train the HarmonyBass Chroma Network (HBCN) using the `train_hbcn.py` script.
 This script only requires the dataset name as an argument.

 ```bash
 # Usage example